-The board of directors adopts strategic guidelines for the Company at its own initiative or, as the case may be, further to a proposal of the executive committee and constructively supervises the quality of day-to-day management and its compliance with the proposed strategy with a view to enhancing the long-term value of the Company for its shareholders, while taking the interests of other stakeholders into account.
-The board of directors provides entrepreneurial leadership for the Company, ensures that risks are properly assessed and oversees their management by means of regular and stringent checks.
+The board of directors adopts the strategic guidelines for the Company at its own initiative or, as the case may be, further to a proposal of the managing director, supported by the executive committee, and constructively supervises the quality of daily management and its compliance with the proposed strategy with a view to enhancing the long-term value of the Company for its shareholders, while taking the interests of other stakeholders into account.

+The board of directors provides the entrepreneurial leadership for the Company, ensures that risks are properly assessed and oversees their management by means of regular and stringent checks.

-The board of directors determines the powers and responsibilities conferred on the executive committee and develops a clear delegation policy in this regard.
+The board of directors determines the powers and responsibilities conferred on the managing director and develops a clear delegation policy in this regard.